What is the Definition of Palliative Care?

 The phone rings and your heart speeds up at the news: your mom has just been diagnosed with a chronic and painful disease.
 You know that there are many decisions to be made and that your mom and family will need information and support.
 This is more than just a medical condition.
 It will affect her quality of life and require the ongoing involvement of your family.
 Who do you ask for help?
 Where do you start?

-Consult with her Primary Care Physician to ask about Palliative Care Within the last 10 years, palliative care teams have become available in over ¾ of large hospitals to support those with chronic and life-threatening illness, such as cancer, dementia and Alzheimer’s, ALS, MS, as well as cardiac, respiratory and kidney diseases.
+Consult with her Primary Care Physician to ask about Palliative Care.
+Within the last 10 years, palliative care teams have become available in over ¾ of large hospitals to support those with chronic and life-threatening illness, such as cancer, dementia and Alzheimer’s, ALS, MS, as well as cardiac, respiratory and kidney diseases.
 The World Health Organization’s palliative care definition is “an approach that improves the quality of life of patients and their families…through the prevention and relief of suffering by means of early identification”, curative treatment, and pain and symptom management.
 It can include active medical intervention, monitoring of the disease progression, and/or hospice care while providing psychosocial and spiritual support for the patient and family.
 In the Peoria area, Unity Point, OSF and Illinois Cancer Care all offer palliative care services.

 What does Palliative Care look like?
 Palliative care teams coordinate services you’re your primary care doctor and other medical specialists.
 Teams generally include doctors who specialize in palliative care, nurses and social workers.
 Additional support can be provided by dieticians, pharmacists, chaplains and other therapists (physical, massage, respiratory, etc.).
 Care occurs in hospitals, clinics, nursing homes and through hospice.
 Most insurance companies (including Medicare and Medicaid) will cover much of palliative care services.
 Be sure to confirm your insurance benefits with your insurance company, Medicare or Medicaid.